 What projects have you most enjoyed working on?

 There have been a number of them!
 One has to do with paper health register systems in the developing world.
 Although in much of the developed world there’s been a transition to electronic record keeping in most regions, in low-resource areas of the world, these don’t always exist.
 It’s a real challenge making sure that health workers in these facilities don’t spend too much time keeping track of records which are used for medical decision-making as well as by other stakeholders such as ministries of health.
 Unfortunately, there can be a great deal of duplication of efforts with paper registers.
 For the project, we had three students – two from Epidemiology and one from Global Health – conduct key informant interviews with stakeholders in 5 case-study countries which demonstrated unique applications of a paper health register.
 The team looked into the published literature, training documentation, and grey literature, conducted multiple presentations at the Gates Foundation, and ultimately authored a paper on these registers.
 The study was published today in the Journal of Global Health.
-The country-specific case reports can also be found online.

 You work closely as a mentor with graduate students, providing hands-on career training.
 What has that experience been like?